nbabenko/matrix_synapse_deployment/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bugs, improvements, or features.

 ### Guidelines:
-- Ensure all tests pass.
+- Ensure the changes are tested and works.
 - Write clear commit messages.
 - Follow the project structure and coding conventions.